Puzzled, you grab your phone and google for "Felix Art Fair"

 You grab your phone and key in the gallery's name

-Established in Dublin, 2006, mother’s tankstation privileges the development of emerging and complex practices, presented within frameworks of criticality and polemics.
-In addition to the Dublin base, mother’s opened a London space in 2017 which has established itself on the ground floor in the gallery district of Bethnal Green.
-The combined programme includes nine+ exhibitions annually through which a growing number of represented artists have been introduced to international attention.
-A further presence is constructed through art fairs, concentrating on Frieze London, Art Basel, Basel and Hong Kong, pre-COVID it has hosted CONDO London three times and participated in ‘boutique’ events globally.
-Curated presentations are approached with correspondent rigor to gallery exhibitions structured on a mixture of solo exhibitions and curated conversations.
+Established in Dublin, 2006, mother’s tankstation privileges the development of emerging complex and disparate practices, presented within critical/polemical frameworks.
+In addition to the Dublin base, mother’s opened a London space in 2017, which has established itself on the ground floor in the busy gallery district of Bethnal Green.
+The combined programme includes seven+ exhibitions annually, through which a growing number of represented artists have been introduced to significant international attention.
+A further presence is constructed through art fairs where curated presentations are approached with correspondent rigour to gallery exhibitions, structured on a mixture of solo exhibitions and curated conversations.
 The gallery privileges text and dialogue as important negotiators of artistic ideas and is conscious of our website as a research facility and a complete historical archive.

 Okay